Hungry Hearts (1922 film)

 Hungry Hearts (1922) is an American film based on stories by Anzia Yezierska about Jewish immigrants to the Lower East Side of New York City.
 The film was directed by E. Mason Hopper, produced by Samuel Goldwyn, and starred Helen Ferguson and E. Alyn Warren.

 Plot

 As described in a film publication, the Levin family escapes from Europe and finds refuge in New York City, where everyone in the family must work.
-Sara (Ferguson) finds janitor work and meets David (Washburn), nephew of their landlord Rosenblatt (George Siegmann).
+Sara finds janitor work and meets David, nephew of their landlord Rosenblatt.
 David falls in love with Sara and teaches her to read and write.
 He looks forward to when he can open a law office, be free of his uncle, and marry the girl.
 The uncle intervenes and parts the lovers, and then raises the rent of the Levin family without mercy.
 The stress causes Sara's mother to become temporarily insane and damage the walls of the apartment, and Rosenblatt takes them to court.
 Young lawyer David defends the family against his uncle, and the lovers are reunited while the family moves to the suburbs.